apache/apisix/docs/en/latest/external-plugin.md

 Then APISIX will manage the runner as its subprocess.

-Note: APISIX can't manage the runner on the Mac.
-It is fine, we can run the runner by ourselves during development.
+Note: APISIX can't manage the runner on the Mac in `v2.6`.

 During development, we want to run the runner separately so that we can restart it without restarting APISIX first.